This Title Speaks for Itself..

 This was MY Mistake..
 I DID NOT RESPECT “HIS” BOUNDARY !!

-NOW this Aggressive Behavior has ONE BIG Advantage..
+This Aggressive Behavior has ONE BIG Advantage..

 Male Swans are EASY to Catch when they are Hormonal.